 POLICY LINK ASSOCIATED STANDARD KEY POINTS SCOPE OF APPLICATION APPROVED BY OVERSIGHT & IMPLEMENTATION Code of Conduct of the Ebro Foods Group Code of Conduct E2 S1 S3 S4 G1 The Code of Conduct of the Ebro Group is binding on each and all of the Professionals, regardless of their hierarchical level, position and geographical location.
 The Code is also binding, on the terms set out herein, on customers, suppliers, shareholders and other stakeholders with which the Ebro Foods Group interacts in its operations insofar as the values, principles and rules set out herein may be applicable to them and the Group has the power to enforce them.
-This Code contemplates the following commitments: • Commitment to Human Rights • Professional loyalty • Professional development and training • Work-life balance • Pay policy • Commitment to health and safety • Right to privacy and data protection • Conflicts of interest • Confidential information • Relations with suppliers • Relations with consumers and customers • Relations with rivals • Relations society • Sponsorships and social action • Relations with authorities, regulatory bodies and governments • Anti-corruption, bribery, illegal commissions, influence peddling and money laundering • Whistleblowing channel Ebro Group Board of Directors Implementation & oversight: Audit, Control and Sustainability Committee Regular oversight: Board of Directors of Ebro Foods
+This Code contemplates the following commitments: • Commitment to Human Rights • Professional loyalty • Professional development and training • Work-life balance • Pay policy • Commitment to health and safety • Right to privacy and data protection • Conflicts of interest • Confidential information • Relations with suppliers • Relations with consumers and customers • Relations with rivals • Relations society • Sponsorships and social action • Relations with authorities, regulatory bodies and governments • Anti-corruption, bribery, illegal commissions, influence peddling and money laundering Ebro Group Board of Directors Implementation & oversight: Audit, Control and Sustainability Committee Regular oversight: Board of Directors of Ebro Foods

 POLICY LINK ASSOCIATED STANDARD KEY POINTS SCOPE OF APPLICATION APPROVED BY OVERSIGHT & IMPLEMENTATION The Supplier Code of Conduct is applicable to all the Suppliers of companies in the Ebro Foods Group, without prejudice to any specific provisions that may be applicable in accordance with the local laws, customs and practice in different jurisdictions.
 This Code is also applicable to the Group companies and professionals (i.e. directors, executives and employees), who must foster compliance with the Code by the Suppliers they deal with.
 This Code establishes the guidelines to be followed by all Suppliers who contract with the Group, especially those operating in countries rated as high risk by the International Labour Organisation.
-Implementation Supplier Code of Conduct of the Ebro Foods Group Supplier Code of Conduct E2 E4 S2 S4 It contemplates the following principles of action: • Commercial Integrity • Labour Rules • Human Rights • Child Labour • Forced or compulsory labour • Freedom of Association and Collective Bargaining • Equal opportunities and Discrimination • Salaries and working hours • Health and Safety • Workplace • Environment • Compliance with the Code Ebro Group Suppliers of the Group Board of Directors & oversight: Audit, Control and Sustainability Committee Social Policy of the Ebro Foods Group Social Policy S3 S4 The commitment to the social needs and creation of value for local communities is one of the strategic focal points of its Corporate Social Responsibility Policy of the Ebro Foods Group.
+Supplier Code of Supplier Code E2 E4 It contemplates the following principles of action: • Commercial Integrity Ebro Group Board of Implementation & oversight: Conduct of the Ebro Foods Group of Conduct \$2 \$4 Labour Rules Human Rights Child Labour Forced or compulsory labour Freedom of Association and Collective Bargaining Equal opportunities and Discrimination Salaries and working hours Health and Safety Workplace Environment Suppliers of the Group Directors Audit, Control and Sustainability Committee Compliance with the Code Social Policy of the Ebro Foods Group Social Policy \$3 \$4 The commitment to the social needs and creation of value for local communities is one of the strategic focal points of its Corporate Social Responsibility Policy of the Ebro Foods Group.
 For this reason, all social action will be conducted in accordance with the principles of transparency, adaptability and value added.
-Social action shall refer mainly to the following areas, without prejudice to any others that may be considered: assistance and social integration in the Group's areas of influence; projects related with education and access to employment; donations of food produced by the Group; social and environmental crop standard development programmes leading to sustainable farming; and promotion of healthy eating, offering consumers a broad range of Group products focusing on the Health segment.
+Social action shall refer mainly to the following areas, without prejudice to any others that may be considered: • assistance and social integration in the Group's areas of influence; • projects related with education and access to employment; • donations of food produced by the Group; • social and environmental crop standard development programmes leading to sustainable farming; and • promotion of healthy eating, offering consumers a broad range of Group products focusing on the Health segment.
 Ebro Group Ebro Foundation Board of Directors Board of Directors Annually: JGA